Social Insurance in China: Some Exemptions for Foreigners

-China has signed social security agreements with 12 countries, but only ten such agreements have been implemented.
-Currently, expatriates from Germany, South Korea, Denmark, Canada, Finland, Switzerland, the Netherlands, Spain, Luxembourg, and Japan are eligible for social security exemptions across China.
+China has signed social security agreements with 12 countries, but only 11 such agreements have been implemented.
+Currently, expatriates from Germany, South Korea, Denmark, Canada, Finland, Switzerland, the Netherlands, Spain, Luxembourg, Japan, and Serbia are eligible for social security exemptions across China.

 In this article, we look at who is eligible for exemption and how to apply.

 The Ministry of Human Resources and Social Security requires foreign employees working in China to participate in its social insurance scheme as detailed in the Interim Measures for the Participation in Social Insurance of Foreigners Employed in China, 2011.

 According to Chinese labor law, any foreigner employed by a legally registered entity in China or any foreigner dispatched to a registered branch or representative office of a foreign company – must participate in basic pension insurance for employees, basic medical insurance for employees, work injury insurance, unemployment insurance, and maternity insurance.

 However, since social insurance is managed at a regional level, a range of inconsistencies exist among cities.
 As a result, most major cities have implemented their respective requirements for foreign employees.

 For example, in cities such as Beijing, Tianjin, Shenzhen, and Nanjing, among many others, social insurance payments are compulsory for foreign employees – who are treated in the same way as domestic workers.
 On the other hand, Shanghai does not currently require foreign employees to contribute towards social insurance.